 1st March 2018

-It’s been a while since my last diary post.
+It’s been a while since my last blog post.
 I have been busy, sourcing new lingerie and working on my paintings.
 The new background that I chose for my new paintings didn’t work.
 I wanted to use my built-in wardrobe as a back drop.
 It’s cream with gold beading.
 Aesthetically it worked but due to the scale I am working at, the details were just too small and fiddly and I wasted two weeks trying to make it work!
 So I have gone back to my striped wallpaper.
 I must admit that I have loved this subject matter, not only because I got to buy new lingerie (what woman doesn’t enjoy that right?), but also because of the response I have received towards it!

-In this diary I will also include the research that I am embarking on alongside my painting.
+In my blog I will also include the research that I am embarking on alongside my painting.
 I, of course, first began my research at the library, but there seems to be precious little on the history of lingerie.
 In fact, I had to find my own books and ask the library to purchase them.
 I will go into the history in another post.
 I have an appointment with Ceredigion Museum next week for a private viewing of their historical lingerie collection.
 I am incredibly fortunate to have been given access to such a wonderful resource.
 More on that at a later date.

 I am also interested in the manufacturing of bras.
 I have contacted a couple of British companies who make bras and will update you should I hear back from them.
 Meanwhile I have found this video on Youtube on how to make your own bra and so I thought it would be fun to add it on here!
 Please click on How to make your own bra to be able to view the video.